CamPro/LanChat/README.md

 # LanChat
 Chat On Lan.
 Realtime.
-Socket
+Socket.
+Simple server and client.